Technology

 LinkedIn for small business owners: a practical guide

+Linkedin Small Business Owners explained in plain English.
 A practical, jargon-free LinkedIn guide for UK small business owners.
-What actually works, what is a waste of time, and how to get real value from the platform.
+What actually works, what.

 If you run a small business in the UK and you have ever opened LinkedIn with the vague feeling that you should probably be doing more on it, you are not alone.
 The platform has spent the better part of a decade convincing people that it is essential, and the result is a lot of half-finished profiles, a lot of unread messages from sales people pretending to be friends, and a quiet suspicion that the whole thing might be a waste of time.
 The honest answer is that it is not a waste of time, but most small business owners are using it in a way that almost guarantees they will get nothing out of it.